-Adam was diagnosed with Down Syndrome after birth and as is common in children with Down Syndrome, was also eventually diagnosed with a complex congenital heart defect, at 9 days old.
-Adam’s symptoms included breathlessness and cyanosis (a bluish cast to the skin, usually caused by low oxygen levels), It seemed, Adam would need surgical intervention to survive and so he was referred to Save a Child’s heart for treatment and arrived to undergo surgery at the Wolfson Medical Center in February of 2020.
+Adam was diagnosed with Down Syndrome after birth and as is common in children with Down Syndrome, was also eventually diagnosed with a complex congenital heart defect.
+At six months old, suffering from breathlessness and presenting with cyanosis (a bluish cast to the skin, usually caused by low oxygen levels) it was clear that Adam would need surgical intervention to survive.
+His case was then referred to Save a Child’s heart for treatment and he arrived to undergo heart surgery at the Wolfson Medical Center in February of 2020.

-But days into his stay in the Pediatric ICU his mother, Fatima, had to isolate herself had exposure to a confirmed COVID case.
-And beyond the challenge of saving Adam's life, the SACH team rallied to keep Adam's mother close, making arrangements to house her locally at the Children's Home where, in quarantine, she was cared for by the nurses with us from Ethiopia and Zambia.
+But days into his stay in the Pediatric ICU his mother, Fatima, had to isolate herself after exposure to a confirmed COVID case.
+Beyond the challenge of saving Adam's life, the SACH team rallied to keep Adam's mother close, making arrangements to house her locally at the Children's Home where, in quarantine, she was cared for by the nurses with us from Ethiopia and Zambia.

-Meanwhile, Alone in the hospital, the medical team took care of Adam and his parents went to lengths to stay close.
+Meanwhile, alone in the hospital, the medical team took care of Adam while his parents went to lengths to stay close.
 A friendship was struck between Adam’s father and SACH Israel Director, Simon Fisher.
-The two spoke daily and Adam's parents, unable to be physically with their son, continued to be reassured by the entire SACH team that he was in good hands.
+The two spoke daily and Adam's parents, unable to physically be with their son, continued to be reassured by the entire SACH team that he was in good hands.